orbitalflower/orbitalflower.github.io/_posts/2017-08-07-apotheosis-prestige-classes.md

 - Spirit Shaman (Complete Divine), a standard class rather than a prestige class, gains the fey type at level 20.
 - Swanmay (Book of Exalted Deeds) gains the fey type at 10th level.
+- Tree-Friend (Dragon #307) gains the fey type at level 5 of 5.
 - Wildrunner (Races of the Wild) gains the fey type at level 9 of 10.

 ### Giant

+- Thrall of Kostchtchie (Dragon #345) gains giant type at level 10, if they were originally humanoid or monstrous humanoid.

 Giant is generally unsuitable for player character transformations.
 It's just a really tall humanoid.
 You would gain reach and not fit into dungeons any more.